 At Vision, sharing our good fortune is a fundamental value of our people.
 Working with and within our communities, we share our time, talents and treasure to help our neighbors.
 We recognize our obligation to give back, and do so willingly and with enthusiasm.

-Each year, Vision selects a charity to support through corporate donations, the generosity of our people, our partners, and our customers and through events like our Technology Design-Build Showcase & Golf Tournament and our Holiday Party Silent Auction.
+Each year, Vision selects a charity to support through corporate donations, the generosity of our people, our partners, and our customers and through events like our Technology Design-Build Showcase & Golf Tournament, our Thanksgiving Trek for TAPS, our Holiday Party Silent Auction, and our Bull & Oyster Roast.
 This year, we're proud to support the Tragedy Assistance Program for Survivors (TAPS).
 Please consider helping this compassionate group.

 Tragedy Assistance Program for Survivors (TAPS)